nibbula/yew/lib/README.md

-The `lib` directory is for widely useful packages mostly for use in other code.
+The `lib` directory is for things that are considered libraries.
+In other words, widely useful packages of general applicability for use in other programs.